-What Level of Education Is Required for Health Inspectors?
+What Level of Education is Required?

-For example, you need to hold at least an associate's degree in order to work as a public health inspector in the state of New York.
+According to the U.S. Bureau of Labor Statistics (BLS), most health and safety inspectors hold bachelor's degrees.
+You need to hold at least an associate's degree in order to work as a public health inspector in the state of New York.
 In Philadelphia, environmental health inspectors must hold at least a high school diploma, and certification in lead assessment or pesticide application may be required depending on the job site.
 According to the BLS, employers usually provide additional training in city- or state-specific health codes and inspection methods.

 What Kinds of Programs Are Available?

 While enrolled in a public health bachelor's program, you can take courses in hazardous materials, environmental health, basic epidemiology and public health administration.
 Occupational safety programs explore topics like industrial hygiene, ergonomics, occupational injuries and health regulations.
 You might gain hands-on experience by interning with a private business or government agency.